 There have been times (many, in fact) in which a magical endorphin high from Mary & Tito’s red chile made my taste buds so unbelievably, deliriously happy that I’ve sworn nothing quite as good has ever crossed my lips.
 Immediately after each meal at Mary & Tito’s, I want to repeat it, usually right then and there.
-It is simply my very favorite restaurant in New Mexico and now my highest rated in the Land of Enchantment and one of the highest rated across the fruited plain.
+It is simply my very favorite restaurant in New Mexico, my highest rated restaurant of any genre in the Land of Enchantment and one of the highest rated across the fruited plain.
+More than any restaurant in New Mexico, Mary & Tito’s has come close to earning that elusive “30” rating.

 I’m not the only patron this loyal to Mary & Tito’s.
 In truth, the restaurant’s walls could probably be covered with framed certificates and accolades feting it as the “best” in one category or another.
 Instead, you’ll find family photo montages along with photos of some of their loyal customers.
 For ambiance, this homey restaurant might not win any awards, but for outstanding New Mexican cuisine, it has secured a place in the hearts and appetites of their many guests.

-Although the legendary Tito passed away in 1990, his devoted wife Mary Ann Gonzales and their effervescent daughter Antoinette provided the hospitality for which Mary & Tito’s is renowned.
-Better yet, they oversaw an operation that serves what is arguably the best New Mexican food in New Mexico (ergo the entire universe)–and unequivocally the very best red chile anywhere.
-A spry nonagenarian, Mary remained a peripatetic presence at the restaurant virtually until passing away on September17, 2013.
-Guests at Mary & Tito’s will miss seeing her energetically flitting to and from tables to make sure her customers are enjoying their meals.
-Invariably, they all are!
+Although the legendary Tito passed away in 1990 and his devoted wife Mary Ann Gonzales left us in 2013, their effervescent daughter Antoinette and her sons Jordan and Travis continue to provide the hospitality for which Mary & Tito’s is renowned.
+Better yet, they oversee an operation that serves what is almost without argument the best New Mexican food in New Mexico (ergo the entire universe)–and unequivocally the very best red chile anywhere.
+Interestingly, Mary & Tito’s continues to win over lifelong New Mexicans who never heard of the restaurant until it was featured on the Travel Channel’s Bizarre Foods Dining Destinations program.

 The red chile has culled a legendary reputation among aficionados.
 Slathered generously on your entrees, it is a rich red color.
 At first impression it tastes great, but the more you eat more of it, the more the piquant heat builds up.
 Oh, the wonderful burn!
-Beads of perspiration glisten on my friend Ruben’s forehead with every bite, but he perseveres through that endorphin generating heat with what can only be described as a lusty fervor.
+At every visit, beads of perspiration glistened on my dearly departed friend Ruben Hendrickson’s forehead with every bite, but he persevered through that endorphin generating heat with what can only be described as a lusty fervor.
 Even when the particular crop of chile isn’t particularly piquant, Mary & Tito’s red chile is always wonderful, so good some frequent guests have no idea what the green chile tastes like.
-It’s been so long since I’ve had the green chile that I no longer remember what it’s like.
+In fact, until a visit in July, 2018, I hadn’t sampled the green in a decade or two.
 The red chile is available meatless for diners of the vegetarian persuasion.

 Ask the vivacious Antoinette what makes Mary & Tito’s red chile so uniquely wonderful and she’ll tell you that the chile starts off like the chile at most New Mexican restaurants.
 The difference is in what is done with it.
 Mary & Tito’s chile has been purchased from one Hatch grower for years and it’s ground from pods, not made from powder.
-Beyond that, the restaurant doesn’t adulterate the chile with other than salt and garlic (absolutely no cumin).
+Beyond that, the restaurant doesn’t adulterate the chile with other than salt and garlic (absolutely no cumin–contrary to what the Travel Channel’s Andrew Zimmern once reported on Bizarre Foods: Dining Destinations).
 There is magic in this purity.
 There’s also purity in its almost mesmerizing red-orange color and if you look at the edges of your plate, you won’t see the tell-tale signs of the excessive use of a thickening agent such as corn starch.
 There’s none of that in this red chile!

-My friend Ruben, who for more than a year was engaged in a Holy Grail type quest to find the best carne adovada in the Albuquerque area, is absolutely besotted with Mary & Tito’s rendition.
+My dear friend Ruben Hendrickson, who for more than a year was engaged in a Holy Grail type quest to find the best carne adovada in the Albuquerque area, was absolutely besotted with Mary & Tito’s rendition.
 It’s carne adovada the way it’s supposed to be with tender tendrils of moist, delicious pork ameliorated with the best red chile in the metropolitan area.
 Cheryl Jamison, the scintillating four-time James Beard Award-winning author, calls the carne adovada “absolutely spectacular.”
+The Santa Fe Travelers Billie Frank and Steve Collins called it “the best carne adovada we’ve ever had.”
 As with most entrees, it’s served with beans and rice, both of which are quite good.

 In New Mexico Magazine‘s “Best Eats” issue for 2011, Mary & Tito’s was recognized as having the best carne adovada in the Land of Enchantment.
-As one of the seven culinary experts who selected and wrote about New Mexico’s best, it was the choice with which I most agreed.
-Though every other honoree is worthy of “best eats” selection, Mary & Tito’s carne adovada stands out, the best of the best!
+As one of the seven culinary experts (including yours truly) who selected and wrote about New Mexico’s best, it was the choice with which I most agreed.
+Though every other honoree is worthy of “best eats” selection, Mary & Tito’s carne adovada stood out, the best of the best!

-The enchiladas are certainly among the best in town and I appreciate the fact that you can have them rolled or stacked (my preference with three corn tortillas), the way they’re served throughout Northern New Mexico.
+16 March 2020: The enchiladas are certainly the very best in town.
+You’ve got to appreciate the fact that you can have them rolled or stacked (my preference).
+Stacked is the way they’re served throughout Northern New Mexico.
 Natives and newcomers alike ask for a fried egg on top of the enchiladas, a flavor-enhancer that improves on a New Mexican entree that doesn’t really need any improvement.
-An “extra beef” option means enchiladas with even more fantastically well seasoned beef.
-With red chile, they will make your taste buds ecstatic.
+An “extra beef” option means enchiladas with even more fantastically well-seasoned beef.

-Burritos are nearly a foot long and served overstuffed.
+4 November 2022: Burritos are nearly a foot long and served overstuffed.
 One of the very best burritos anywhere features guacamole, beans and rice along with the aforementioned red or green chile.
 It is more than half a pound of New Mexican food greatness, especially when the guacamole practically erupts when you press your fork into the burrito.
-It’s become the only dish capable of prying me away from the carne adovada–except when I have the combination plate, stuffed sopaipilla, chiles rellenos… I love it all!
+This was the burrito I had to order during my return visit to Mary & Tito’s after a 17-month absence (my longest absence in 27 years).
+It reaffirmed everything I love about Mary & Tito’s.
+If it’s true that absence makes the heart go fonder, my heart was bursting with joy at the incomparable deliciousness of the red chile.
+One thing is for certain and that’s that Mary & Tito’s red chile would be my last meal choice.

 The chile rellenos are also among the best I’ve ever had, far superior to their world-famous brethren served at Mesilla’s fabled La Posta restaurant.
 A thin, crispy batter envelops a piquant pepper stuffed with a sharp Cheddar cheese.
 Each bite produces an endorphin rush and taste explosion.
 The rellenos are available on the combination platter as well as a la carte.
 As with other entrees at Mary & Tito’s, they’re best smothered with that miraculous red chile.